Microsoft will build a data center to launch a cloud region in Israel.

 Al-Sulaiti said: “This collaboration with Microsoft comes as part of accelerating the efforts led by the Government of Qatar to implement the country’s digital transformation agenda and build a knowledge-based economy as laid down in the Qatar National Vision 2030.”

-The Qatar National Vision 2030 is a development plan launched in 2008.
-The aim of QNV 2030 is to transform Qatar into an 'advanced society.'
+The Qatar National Vision 2030 is a development plan launched in 2008 aimed at transforming Qatar into an 'advanced society.'